 6. Getting your money systems ready

-- Check which money tracking tool you’ll use going forward (like QuickBooks or Xero).
+• Check which money tracking tool you’ll use going forward (like QuickBooks or Xero).
+Add a new client checklist QuickBooks to avoid setup gaps.

-- Make sure your new money helper knows how to use this tool.
+• Make sure your new money helper knows how to use this tool and can complete an accounting client onboarding checklist template if needed.

-- If changing to a new tool, plan how to set it up, move your info over, and learn to use it.
+• If changing to a new tool, plan how to set it up, move your info over, and learn to use it with support from the bookkeeping workflow checklist.

 7. Gather and share needed papers

-- Use safe ways to share files with your new money helper.
+• Use safe ways to share files with your new money helper; where relevant, include a virtual assistant onboarding questionnaire or a virtual assistant new client questionnaire.

-- Set clear dates for when papers must be given to keep things moving smoothly.
+• Set clear dates for when papers must be given to keep things moving smoothly and align with onboarding bookkeeping clients milestones.

 8. Sign engagement and confidentiality agreements

-- Formalise your relationship with the new bookkeeper through an engagement letter.
+• Formalise your relationship with the new bookkeeper through an engagement letter and a new bookkeeping client intake form.

 9. Manage cleanup and catch-up work

-- Understand that cleanup work is often necessary to bring your books up to the new bookkeeper’s standards.
+• Understand that cleanup work is often necessary to bring your books up to the new bookkeeper’s standards.
+A bookkeeping client onboarding questionnaire can surface gaps early.

-- Discuss and agree on the scope and cost of catch-up work upfront.
+• Discuss and agree on the scope and cost of catch-up work upfront, referencing the checklist for bookkeeping services and monthly bookkeeping checklist for clients.

-- Be patient; cleanup can take time depending on how long bookkeeping was neglected or handled poorly.
+• Be patient; cleanup can take time depending on how long bookkeeping was neglected or handled poorly.
+Tools like the Hubdoc bookkeeping client onboarding checklist can streamline document capture.

 10. Monitor the transition progress

-- Maintain regular communication with your new bookkeeper.
+• Maintain regular communication with your new bookkeeper and use client onboarding questions to resolve blockers.

-- Address any questions or issues promptly to avoid delays.
+• Address any onboarding questions for new clients promptly to avoid delays.

 11. Close out with your old Bookkeeper

-- Ensure all outstanding work and invoices are settled.
+• Ensure all outstanding work and invoices are settled as per the accounting transition checklist.

-- Secure copies of all transferred records for your files.
+• Secure copies of all transferred records for your files, and archive the new accounting client information sheet.

 Following the above points will help you change bookkeeping services smoothly.